Z3r0cks/Master_Thesis/thesis/main.typ

 The image resolution, focal length, principle point, and distortion.
 Nerfstudio only allows one type of camera parameters. \
 In an ideal case, as in @fig:pos, all cameras are evenly spaced around a center point and all camera positions are known.
 This center point thus acts as the center of gravity and the origin of the coordinate system of the NeRF scene.
 The NeRF architecture recognizes and learns from the camera positions and can derive the distances in the scene based on these positions. \

-#figure(image("images/related_work/pos.png", width: 100%), caption: [Left-handed: Symmetric and known camera positions where the cendroid is in the centre of the scene.
-The
-result would be the same coordinate system with the same distance in NeRF as in the original system.
+#figure(image("images/related_work/pose.png", width: 100%), caption: [Left-handed: Symmetric and known camera positions where the centroid is in the center of the scene.
+The result would be the same coordinate system with the same distance in NeRF as in the original system.
 Right-handed: Only five of the eight cameras are used.
-The centre of gravity moves upwards.
+The center of Gravity moves upwards.
 Note: The coordinates in the right image are from the original system.
-In NeRF the cendroid would be (0, 0, 0) and the image positions would also be different
-(illustration by author).])<fig:pos>
+In NeRF the centroid would be (0, 0, 0) and the image positions would also be different (illustration by author).])<fig:pos>

-For example, if the cameras are exactly one meter away from the center point, this distance is also correctly interpreted by the NeRF and used to reconstruct the geometry of the scene.
+For example, if the cameras are exactly one meter away from the center point, this distance is also correctly intherpreted by the NeRF and used to reconstruct the geometry of the scene.
 In practice, however, perfect symmetry or known camera poses are rare because the original scene does not allow symmetric image creation or the technical availability is not given for image poses outside a virtual world.
 Without knowing the exact camera parameters, this is often determined using tools that use structure-for-motion methods such as colmap, which leads to errors in pose detection.
 Using exact coordinates is faster and more precise than using tools for pose estimation and a reference object within the scene for scale estimation. \
 Training the model with known camera poses has the benefit that the model knows exact positions from the original scene and it reduces the possibility of making a calibration error with a reference object within the scene.
 Navigation and usability in the scene are also easier as the original coordinates can be used.

-#figure(image("images/related_work/pose2.png", width: 100%), caption: [omparison of the two NeRF scene with same original scene and images but different parameter creation.
+#figure(image("images/related_work/pose2.png", width: 100%), caption: [Comparison of the two NeRF scene with same original scene and images but different parameter creation.
 While the origin in the scene with known parameters is the same as in the original scene (a), the scale as well as the position and rotation are different in the scene where the parameters are estimated with colmap (b).
 The distance without using a reference object for scale calibration (c) and with (d) for the NeRF scene with pose estimation.
 The distance without scale calibration in the scene where the parameters are known (e).
 The original distance is 1 meter.
 Note: The scale of the frustum in b is larger than in a, the frustum is not closer to the scene camera. (illustration by author).])<fig:pos3>

 === Neural Network Architecture <neural-network-architecture>
 The MLP consists of nine fully connected layers: eight layers with 256 neurons each and one with 128 neurons.
 It uses the #emph[Rectified Linear Unit] (ReLU) as the activation function, a non-linear function that leaves positive inputs unchanged while setting negative inputs to zero.